Blockitus/discontinued-crafting-ccip/README.md

 AWESOME!!!
 Now you have the hash of the transaction in your CLI, you can paste it into the [Chainlink-CCIP-Explorer](https://ccip.chain.link/) to monitor the state of your transaction.

-### CCONGRATULATIONS!
+### CONGRATULATIONS!
 You have completed the Transfer Token between Chains journey.

 ### My own tech